RashadHagen/Add-Roles-and-Featues/README.md

   ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This project will go over how to add/install Roles and Features in Microsoft Server Manager.
+Roles and Features allows you to manage the functionalities of a server, including: installing, removing, and viewing details about roles and features.
+This functionality lets you configure a server for specific tasks and adapt its capabilities based on your needs.
 </b>